opendata-swiss/ogd-handbook-wiki/library/glossary.en.md

 #### Attribution License

-A licence that requires that the original source of the licensed material is cited (attributed).
+A license that requires that the original source of the licensed material is cited (attributed).

 #### Cloud computing